A hobo who was lookin' for a handout on the street

 He said he'd take most any old thing, he was a desperate man

-But when I showed him the [BOOM BA-BOOM], he turned around and ran!
+But when I showed him the [BOOM BA-BOOM], he turned around and ran!"

 It's easy to be picky and choosy about the brand, make, prettiness, country of origin and such of something you want if you already have access to a million of it.
 If you don't, on the other hand, you're more likely to be desperate for it - especially if "it" is an essential need in your situation - and be willing to take whatever you can get.
-To paraphrase the old saying, beggars are hardly ever choosers.
+To paraphrase the old saying, beggars can't be choosers.

-option.
+Unless they're given this option.
 In which case, the beggars scream in terror, run the other way, and make it absolutely clear that the quality of this object is so absolutely horrible that even people who desperately need it would reject it.
 Can be played for either laughs or drama, depending on the context.

 - In The Sound of Music, Captain Von Trapp tells Maria she must put on a better dress than the one she has on before meeting his children as their new governess.
 Maria states she doesn't have one, as she is a nun and when nuns enter the convent, their worldly clothes are given to the poor.
 The Captain then asks why she still has the one she's wearing now.
 Maria replies: "The poor didn't want this one."